google/visualblocks/custom_nodes/README.md

    **ℹ️ Note:** The node will stay in the "running" state and block the downstream nodes from running until this event is dispatched.
-Make sure the node will always dispatch the `outputs` event at certain point.
+Make sure the node will always dispatch the `outputs` event at a certain point.
 To send empty outputs data (e.g. in the cases when the inputs data is not available), dispatch the custom event without the `detail` field.